-Rating agencies have assigned the Bonds the program ratings, and the District the underlying ratings, set forth under "BOND RATINGS" in this Official Statement.
-Such ratings reflect only the views of such rating agencies, and an explanation of the significance of such ratings may be obtained therefrom.
-There is no assurance that the ratings will remain in effect for any given period of time or that they will not be revised, either downward or upward, or withdrawn entirely, by said rating agencies if, in their judgment, circumstances warrant.
+A rating agency has assigned the Bonds the program rating, and the District's underlying rating, set forth under "BOND RATINGS" in this Official Statement.
+Such ratings reflect only the views of such rating agency, and an explanation of the significance of such ratings may be obtained therefrom.
+There is no assurance that the ratings will remain in effect for any given period of time or that they will not be revised, either downward or upward, or withdrawn entirely, by said rating agency if, in its judgment, circumstances warrant.
 Any such downward revisions or withdrawal of the ratings may have an adverse effect on the market price of the Bonds.